Uoriou/AI-agent/README.md

 ## Project Overview

-This project is to help a frind of mine who has a part-time language tranlsation job.
+This project is to help a friend of mine who has a part-time language tranlsation job.
 It extracts the language segment from an Excel workbook he is responsible for translating and outputs the correct Japanese translation into the workbook.

 ## Libraries / Technologies Used: